Shaher-11/Shaher-11/README.md

 ### Hello there!
 My name is Shaher Shamroukh. 👋🤓

-I'm a Frull stack Web Developer,from Egypt.
+I'm a Full-stack Web Developer, from Egypt.
 Self-starter and collaborative team player with well-honed communication and listening skills.
-Years of experience in customer facing roles.
+Years of experience in customer-facing roles.
 Loves music and reading.

 🔧 Technologies & Tools